tcassanelli/tcassanelli/README.md

 - My interests are optical and radio astonomy, their instruments 🔭, and sub-second transient phenomena 💥
 - I'm a member of the MWL at UChile and the CHIME/FRB Collaboration
 - 😄 Pronouns: He/Him
-- 📫 You can reach me at: tcassanelli _at_ ing.uchile.cl
+- 📫 How to reach me: tcassanelli _at_ ing.uchile.cl

 <!--
 **tcassanelli/tcassanelli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.